cszach/lnagb.js/README.md

 ### Exceptions

-- `LICENSE`: This is the copy of The Unlicense itself
+- `UNLICENSE`: This is the copy of The Unlicense itself
 - The logo: The logo of lnagb.js and its variants are not licensed